-John Robic is in his fifth season with the Kentucky basketball program but is a long-time associate of UK head coach John Calipari.
+John Robic is in his sixth season with the Kentucky basketball program but is a long-time associate of UK head coach John Calipari.

 1987-88: Kansas, graduate assistant